yeshwanraj3/NRG-Finance-Analytics/README.md

 ## 🧩 Solution Overview
-An end-to-end **finance analytics solution** was built using a **Bronze–Silver–Gold architecture-> based analytical pipeline** , delivering analytics-ready data and executive dashboards in Power BI.
+An end-to-end **finance analytics solution** was built using a **Bronze–Silver–Gold architecture-> based pipeline** , delivering analytics-ready data and executive dashboards in Power BI.

 ---